Weekdays 9:30am - 7pm.

 Magnesium and our body

-Among its many functions include energy creation by converting food into energy, protein formation, facilitating muscle movements as it is part of the contraction and relaxation of muscles, regulating the body’s nervous systems, and also gene maintenance.
+Among its many functions are energy production by converting food into energy, protein synthesis, facilitating muscle contraction and relaxation, regulating the body’s nervous system, and maintaining genes.

 Brain health